Afghans hope for peace as U.S.-Taliban set for troop withdrawal deal

 Security experts said the deal is a foreign policy gamble for U.S. President Donald Trump and would give the Taliban international legitimacy.

-But for millions of Afghans it opens a possibility to end the ongoing struggle of coping with fear, anxiety and violence.
+For millions of Afghans the deal could open a possibility to end the ongoing struggle of coping with fear, anxiety and violence.

 “Peace is extremely simple and my country deserves it.
 Today is the day when maybe we will see a positive change,” said Javed Hassan, 38, a school teacher living on the outskirts of the capital, Kabul.